-The auditors, MHA MacIntyre Hudson, will be proposed for reappointment in accordance with section 485 of the Companies Act 2006.
+The auditors, Adler Shine LLP, were appointed during the year and will be proposed for reappointment in accordance with section 485 of the Companies Act 2006.

 Small companies note

 In preparing this report, the director has taken advantage of the small companies exemptions provided by section 415A of the Companies Act 2006.